 Lasers are electronic devices that emit a single wavelength of energy in the light portion of the electromagnetic spectrum.
 This specific wavelength is primarily the determinant of which substance, color, or structure absorbs that particular wavelength of light.
 Whatever absorbs a certain wavelength of light causes the light itself to be converted into heat.
 It is the heat created in the target structure that causes the controlled injury that is desired.
 Why would we want to cause any type of injury?
 Because with skin, as with our character, our brains, our bones, and our muscles, improvement only occurs due to sub-lethal stress.
 Keep in mind that the goal is to create enough trauma to stimulate the skin, but not so much that the skin is obliterated!

-Some of the lasers that we have (either at Medical Cosmetics or readily accessible) are listed below, as well as the conditions for which each is used.
+Lasers we have at Medical Cosmetics are listed below, as well as the conditions for which each is used.

 Long-pulse Nd:YAG (1064 nm)